ksfi/simple-nostr/README.md

 ## A terminal based nostr client.

-Send notes and watch the the [nostr network](https://github.com/nostr-protocol/nostr).
+Send notes and watch the [nostr network](https://github.com/nostr-protocol/nostr).

 Clone the repo and start running with